NicoCodesCode/message-board/README.md

 # Message Board

 A simple message board application built with Express.js and EJS templating engine.
+The website might take some time to load at first, please be patient.

 ## Overview